lgbt-foundation/whitepaper/whitepaper.md

 In major geographic regions of the world, there is still rampant legal discrimination against and violence toward those in the LGBT community, most notably the Middle East, Africa, and parts of Asia and Eurasia.
 Of United Nations member states, 99 have signed either the UN General Assembly declaration of LGBT rights or the 2011 resolution on LGBT rights by the Human Rights Council.
 However, 54 members supported a counter-declaration opposing LGBT rights in 2008 and another 44 members have remained stubbornly neutral and silent on the issue of LGBT rights.
 What’s more, this reluctance to take a clear stand makes it all too easy for these countries to regress in LGBT rights if and when those rights become convenient lightning rod issues for whatever politician or party is in charge (for example, the recent developments in both Russia and Nigeria).

-The LGBT Foundation is a socially minded company, committed to galvanizing the LGBT Community by creating a real "pink dollar" economic ecosystem and through its corporate social responsibility program,LGBT Impact.
+The LGBT Foundation is a socially minded company, committed to galvanizing the LGBT Community by creating a real "pink dollar" economic ecosystem and through its corporate social responsibility program, LGBT Impact.

-### The Blockchain Innovation / How Can Blockchain Help
+### How Can Blockchain Help

 The blockchain technology offers new forms of technical innovation for the greater good of the LGBT community.
 The decentralized nature also ties into the decentralized and grassroot movement that launched the overall LGBT acceptance movement in the first place.
 And while there are benefits and challenges on the current state of blockchain technologies, the following advantages will be beneficial to the goals of this paper: